Executive MBA Program - FAQs

 We allow students to take longer than 20 months to complete the program if their work and family responsibilities prohibit them from dedicating the time required to complete the program on schedule.
 Students work individually with an academic advisor to design a completion plan that fits their needs.
 Some students choose to spread the program over a longer period to maximize tuition assistance from their employer.

 Breakfast is available at 7:30 a.m.
 Morning class meets from 8:00 a.m. to noon.
 We serve lunch from noon- 1 p.m. and students have some time to relax or study.
 Afternoon class meets from 1:00 to 5:00 p.m.
 Often students will stay and study in small groups for an hour or two after class or get together for some social time.
 On most weekends this is the schedule on Saturday, and Sunday.

 No. Most of our students go home in the evenings after class.
 Arrangements can be made at a hotel adjacent to campus for students needing local accommodations at a reduced rate.

 No, typically less than half the students in our program have had a significant amount of undergraduate coursework in business administration.

-No. The program consists of 11 courses.
-All or parts of one course, MBA 6520X Business Technologies and Principles, can be waived by students with prior coursework in statistics, economics, or information technology.
+No. The program consists of 10 courses.
 We use self-paced learning packets for two courses in the program, accounting and finance.
 Students without prior exposure to these academic disciplines and those needing a refresher complete pre-session assignments that are designed to give the student a fundamental understanding of these subjects.